johanpiquet/jopi-rewrite/_doc/reactjs/using_reactjs.md

 Then, once in the browser, this lifeless React component will be replaced by its living equivalent: a fully functional React component.

-Jopi Rewrite automatically handles the complexity of this mechanism, by injecting about twenty lines of JavaScript (it's very light).
+Jopi Rewrite automatically handles the complexity of this mechanism by injecting about twenty lines of JavaScript (it's very light).

 > Hydratable components are only loaded in the browser if they are used.
 > If you define 1000 components and only use 5, then only the code for those five components will be loaded.